Difference Between Moles and Warts

 2. If you touch a skin area and it feels smooth, you know it’s a mole.
 It’s a wart if the skin on the location is scratchy.

-3. If the black spot appears on the arms, chest, face, or back then, it is a mole; if the spot appears on the hard skin, such as the hands, feet, elbows, or knees, it is a wart.
+3. If the black spot appears on the arms, chest, face, or back then, it is a mole; if the spot appears on hard skin, such as the hands, feet, elbows, or knees, it is a wart.

-4. Moles are caused by sunlight exposure and genetics while Warts are caused by a contagious virus.
+4. Moles are caused by sunlight exposure and genetics, while Warts are caused by a contagious virus.

-5. Moles can cause skin cancer whereas, warts don’t hold any danger for disease.
+5. Moles can cause skin cancer, whereas warts don’t hold any danger for disease.

 Difference Between Moles and Warts